microsoft/copilot-camp/docs/pages/extend-m365-copilot/04-add-adaptive-card.md

 ![Run in Copilot](../../assets/images/extend-m365-copilot-02/run-in-copilot02.png)

-Now try a prompt such as "what projects are we doing for adatum?"
+Now try a prompt such below

+ *what projects are we doing for adatum?*

-This time instead of just the text response you will also get a rich card with information of the project.
+Instead of just the text response you will also get a rich card with information of the project.

 ![Adaptive card in response](../../assets/images/extend-m365-copilot-04/project-adaptive.png)